acbsp/bonafide.guru/en/contents.rst

 the truth are considered offenders.*

 This is how this material world of this *Kali age* is – people are more pleased to hear the sweet lie rather than truth.
-In none of the Srila Prabhupada books shall we find explanation of what is "reinitiation" because to His disciples, that is to say to us, this term has nothing to do.
+In none of the |SP|
+books shall we find explanation of what is "reinitiation" because to His disciples, that is to say to us, this term has nothing to do.
 Listening to the interpreted philosophy of unauthorized gurus majority of devotees do not know or understand in a wrong way what